 J. GLONASS 135 was launched on Feb.
 7, 2016, and was set usable on Feb.
 28, 2016.

 K. GLONASS 136 was launched on May 29, 2016, and was set usable on June 27, 2016.

 GLONASS System Information

-The Information–Analytical Center (IAC) of the Russian Space Agency publishes official information about GLONASS status and plans as well as consultation, information, and scientific-method services to increase GLONASS applications efficiency.
+The Information and Analysis Center for Positioning, Navigation and Timing (IAC PNT) of the Russian Space Agency publishes official information about GLONASS status and plans as well as consultation, information and scientific-method services to increase GLONASS applications efficiency.
 It provides current constellations, Earth maps of the current and daily navigation availabilities, results of GNSS navigation field monitoring in the Moscow area in a real-time mode, and other data.
-For more information: IAC, Mission Control Center, email firstname.lastname@example.org.

 A. Navigation signals from GIOVE-A were switched off on June 30, 2012, and the satellite decommissioned for ESA use.